-The Idaho Division of Veteran Services will have a veteran’s advocate in Grangeville on Tuesday, Nov.
-10, at the Department of Labor at 305 N. State St., Grangeville.
+The Idaho Division of Veteran Services will have a veteran’s advocate in Grangeville on Tuesday, Feb.
+9 at the Idaho Department of Labor, 305 N. State St. in Grangeville.

 Idaho Transportation Department’s Public Transportation group invites citizen participation and encourages comments regarding applications submitted for the District 2 Public Transportation Advisory Committee (PTAC) member seat in North Central Idaho.